 top of page

 Aaron Petit (26) is an American pianist and composer in Portland, Oregon.
 In 2020, he completed his undergraduate degree in keyboard (piano) performance Magna Cum Laude at the University of Miami: Frost School of Music under the guidance of Santiago Rodriguez and Naoko Takao.
-Since early 2023, he has continued serious study with concert pianist Mark Salman in Seattle, Washington after a 2 year performance hiatus due to Covid-19 and starting a family.
+Since early 2023, he has continued serious study with concert pianist Mark Salman in Seattle, Washington after a 3 year performance hiatus due to Covid-19 and starting a family.

 Between 2014 and 2019, Aaron won 9 piano competitions in the US including the Gershwin International Music Competition in NYC, the Seattle Philharmonic Don Bushell Concerto Competition (runner-up), Metro Arts Van Buren Concerto Competition, and the Portland Young Pianists Festival Competition.
+In November of 2023, He won the MTNA-Steinway Young Artist Piano Competition for Oregon State is now a NW Division finalist to take place in December.

 He has performed with orchestras in Seattle, Portland, Salem, Renton, and Puyallup since making his debut at age 15 with Prokofiev’s Piano Concerto No. 1.
 In the 2016-17 season, he performed Chopin's e minor Piano Concerto with musicians of the Oregon Symphony and Oregon Ballet Theater Orchestras with Conductor Niel DePonte.

 An avid teacher himself, Aaron has coached over 100 students since 2011.
-His long term ambitions are to express his love for the great musical
+His long term ambition is to share his love of the great musical arts through teaching, performing, and composing for the world-wide stage.

 bottom of page